james-harding/proxmox-template-builder/README.md

 ```
 ./build-templates.sh
 ```
-The script will create all templates that are enabled and recreate any old templates if present.
+The script will create or update all templates that are enabled.

 ### Optional: Add to Scheduler